hyy8/League-Of-Legends-Researc-Project/README.md

    which is smaller than the significant level.
 So we reject the Null Hypothesis (H0).
 </p>
 <p>
+  <strong>Conclusion:</strong>
-  In conclusion, p-value=0.0 which indicate a statistically significant association between the 'barons' column and the missingness of the 'firstdragon' column.
+  p-value=0.0 which indicate a statistically significant association between the 'barons' column and the missingness of the 'firstdragon' column.
 Hence, we reject the null hypothesis(H0) that the Missingness of the 'firstdragon' column does not depend on the 'barons' column.
 This results upports the alternative hypothesis that the missingness of 'firstdragon' depends on the 'barons' column.